Frequently Asked Questions

 Does the ISCP publish a journal?

 Yes, the Society’s e-journal is called Coaching Psychology International.
-It also sponsors the peer reviewed publication, the European Journal of Applied Positive Psychology.
+It also sponsors the peer reviewed publications, the European Journal of Applied Positive Psychology and the International Journal of Coaching Psychology.

 Where can I find the Society’s Code of Ethics?